-The pill can have some serious side-effects, but these are very uncommon.
+The pill can have some serious side-effects; however, these are very uncommon.
 For most women the benefits of the pill outweigh the possible risks.
 All risks and benefits of you taking the pill should be discussed with your doctor or nurse.

-People taking the pill have a small increased risk of getting a blood clot (thrombosis).
-Blood clots can cause blockages in veins or arteries, and can cause heart attacks or strokes.
+People taking the pill have a small increased risk of developing a blood clot (thrombosis).
+Blood clots can cause blockages in veins or arteries, which can cause heart attacks or strokes.
 This is more so in the first year of taking the pill.
 This is why people with a higher risk of blood clots cannot take the pill.
-The things that might mean you are at a higher risk are listed in the section "Who cannot take the pill?", below.
+The things that might mean you are at a higher risk are listed in the section 'Who cannot take the pill?', below.
 The risk of a blood clot from taking the pill is considerably smaller than the risk of a blood clot if you were pregnant.

 You must see a doctor straightaway if you have any of the following:

 - Painful swelling of your leg.

 - Weakness or numbness of an arm or leg.